Text-Based Personas for Simulating User Privacy Decisions: Related Work

 \subsection{Population-Level Simulations}

 The simulation of users in general user experience (UX) research settings is gaining popularity.
 Lu et al. propose an approach to pre-generate a set of user personas~\cite{LuUxAgent}.
 These personas include demographic attributes, such as age, gender, and income.
 Then, a browser-use agent is prompted with the user persona to perform a set of actions on a web interface to measure its usability.
 This process provides qualitative feedback for researchers to review.
-More recently, Bui et al. address the problem of how to guide the LLM to mimic the responses of a target population~\cite{bui-etal-2025-mixture}.
+More recently, Bui et al. address the problem of how to guide LLMs to mimic the responses of a target population~\cite{bui-etal-2025-mixture}.
 To improve simulation diversity, they propose an agentic framework that dynamically samples a probabilistic mixture of personas, achieving better population alignment than existing baselines.

 While synthetic personas show promise for general UX tasks, adapting them to the privacy domain remains challenging.
 Notably, concurrent work by Li et al. highlights the potential and the limitations of using out-of-the-box LLMs to simulate privacy and security behaviors~\cite{li2026llmagentssimulateenduser}.
 They introduce SP-ABCBench to evaluate the population-level alignment of LLMs using synthetically generated, demographic-based personas.
-They found that while population-level prompting works for broad user interactions, current models fail at the nuance required for privacy, achieving only moderate fidelity (scoring 50--64\% on average).
+They found that while population-level prompting works for broad user interactions, current models struggle with the nuance required for privacy, achieving moderate fidelity (scoring 50--64\% on average).